dotnet/docs/docs/core/dependency-loading/understanding-assemblyloadcontext.md

 It also provides a convenient mechanism for grouping dependencies related to a code module for later unload.

-## What is special about the <xref:System.Runtime.Loader.AssemblyLoadContext.Default?displayProperty=nameWithType> instance?
+## What is special about the AssemblyLoadContext.Default instance?

 The <xref:System.Runtime.Loader.AssemblyLoadContext.Default?displayProperty=nameWithType> instance is automatically populated by the runtime at startup.
 It uses [default probing](default-probing.md) to locate and find all static dependencies.

 It solves the most common dependency loading scenarios.

-## How does <xref:System.Runtime.Loader.AssemblyLoadContext> support dynamic dependencies?
+## How does AssemblyLoadContext support dynamic dependencies?

 <xref:System.Runtime.Loader.AssemblyLoadContext> has various events and virtual functions that can be overridden.